One of the greatest joys for children is to mimic what grown-ups do, like driving around in their very own ride-on toy!

 - B.O.B.
 Revolution PRO Duallie (The Best All Terrain Double Jogging Stroller)

 Look for a ride-on that has a two speed shifter with reverse.
-Like our John Deere Gator, it has a second speed lockout, which means parents can keep the car on low speed as an option for beginner drivers or for safety.
+Like our John Deere Gator two seater, it has a second speed lockout, which means parents can keep the car on low speed as an option for beginner drivers or for safety.

 The Top Ten Battery Powered and Electric Ride-on Toys